 Harold's grandson Geoff provided me with the three photos of Harold that are on this page, having acquired copies of them from his brother Richard.
 The uniform he's wearing in the photo from the time of World War I is that of a Special Police Constable.

-Harold then married Clara Bryant, who had a daughter Betty, believed to be his.
+m2.
+Clara Bryant in Dec 1928, in Bath, who had a daughter Betty, believed to be his.

-Minnie died of cancer in January 1927, at 58, still rueing Harold's departure.
+Minnie died of cancer, in London, on 5 Jan 1927, at 58, still rueing Harold's departure.

 Ethel May was born on 26 Sep 1877 (1 day before Anthony's 40th birthday), and the birth was registered 34 days later, on 30 Oct 1877.

 The birth certificate shows that the family was at 32 St Mary's Rd, Willesden (West London, presumably in the suburb of Harlesden NW10).
 Ethel's mother is shown as Mary Clarke formerly Wanless, and her father is shown as Anthony Clarke, profession commercial traveller.